 Astronomy Minor

 The minor in astronomy is designed to broaden the student's knowledge of science and our place in the universe.
-The minor in Astronomy will benefit especially those students who are eager to learn astronomy but who do not anticipate it to be their career.
-The Astronomy minor is also suitable for students who intend to pursue careers in areas that may benefit from a good knowledge of astronomy such as aerospace industry, science writing, scientific journalism, or science teaching in schools.
+The minor in Astronomy will benefit especially those students who are eager to learn astronomy but do not anticipate it to be their career.
+The Astronomy minor is also suitable for students who intend to pursue careers in areas that may benefit from a good knowledge of astronomy, such as the aerospace industry, science writing, scientific journalism, or science teaching in schools.

 Astrophysics Program Track in Physics